mpanighetti/dnd5e-stygian-sea/README.md

 # The Stygian Sea

-This is a rules supplement for running a flooded Avernus in Dungeons & Dragons 5th Edition, including rules for creating infernal ships, examples of some of the vehicles and creatures a party might encounter on the Stygian Sea, and some aquatic charms a fiend can offer in this modified setting.
+This is a rules supplement for exploring a flooded Avernus in Dungeons & Dragons 5th Edition, including rules for creating infernal ships, examples of some of the vehicles and creatures a party might encounter on the Stygian Sea, and some aquatic charms a fiend can offer in this modified setting.

 ## Table of Contents